The best wine cellars in Paris

 camdeborde.com/les-restaurants/avant-comptoir-du-marche

-For natural wines and dishes full of character, head to Le Dénicheur, just off rue Saint-Denis, a nugget mosaic dedicated to small producers and natural bowling.
-Managed by Étienne Madelin, this confidential refuge offers over 200 references of wines without added sulfites, with a selection that gives pride of place to French and international vintages.
+For natural wine and flavorful dishes, head to Le Dénicheur, just steps from Rue Saint-Denis.
+This gem of a shop, dedicated to small producers and natural wines, is run by Étienne Madelin and boasts over 200 wines with no added sulfites, with a selection that gives pride of place to both French and international vintages.

 ledenicheurparis.com

-Bambino is the address where wine is listened to as much as tasted.
-A hybrid of wine bar and discreet club, Bambino is as much a treat for the taste buds as it is for the ears.
-The selection of natural wines is carried out with brio, favoring lively, vibrant flasks, often from confidential micro-productions.
-Here, we alternate between natural classics and more original discoveries, with references from the most dynamic French and European vineyards.
-All this in an atmosphere where the vinyls spin continuously, mixing jazz, soul and electronic sounds.
+Bambino is the place where wine is as much an experience as a tasting.
+This hybrid space, somewhere between a wine bar and a discreet club, delights both the palate and the ears.
+The selection of natural wines is brilliantly curated, favoring vibrant and lively bottles, often from small, exclusive producers.
+Here, you'll find a mix of natural wine classics and more original discoveries, with wines from the most dynamic French and European vineyards.
+All this in an atmosphere where vinyl records spin continuously, blending jazz, soul, and electronic sounds.

 bambinoparis.com

-From the poetry of bottles to the magic of plates, these wine cellars redefine the pleasure of wine tasting.
-Each has its own signature, its own language, but all share the same promise: to transform each glass into a unique suggestion.
+From the poetry of the bottles to the magic of the plates, these wine cellars redefine the pleasure of tasting.
+Each bears a signature, a unique language, but all share the same promise: to transform each glass into a unique suggestion.

 Experiences and a culture that define us